-Avoid these costly mistakes is as easy as learning to turn off your outside water for winter.
-This task doesn’t take long and is easy enough anyone and their grandma can do it.
+Avoiding these costly mistakes is as easy as learning to turn off your outside water for winter.
+This task doesn’t take long and is easy enough that anyone and their grandma can do it.

 Even if you remember to detach your garden hose and shut off your hose bib, water can remain inside the pipe, which can then freeze and burst over winter.

 Let’s take a look at how to turn off your outside water for winter – so you’ll be well prepared for whatever the weather gods have in store.

 Turning Off Outside Water for Winter – Guide

 The reason your outdoor water faucet (also called a hose bib) is subject to freezing and damage is that it’s subject to swings in the exterior temperature.
 Unlike your house’s interior pipes – which are protected by heat and insulation – the outdoor faucet pipes will freeze when the temperature drops below zero for a significant period of time.

 These pipes have stagnant water under pressure inside them.
 When the stagnant water freezes inside this pipe, it can expand up to 10% larger, leading to leaking, bursting, and flooding.

 The way to prevent this is simple enough.
 You’ll need to drain this pipe of any stagnant water – so the external temperature will have zero effect on your pipes.

 So, when is the right time to turn off the water supply to your hose bibs?

 Obviously, this will depend on your location.
 But as a rule of thumb, when the temperate drops below 20° Fahrenheit for 6 hours in a row, your pipes are at risk of freezing.